 Engine and Powertrain

-The 997 GT2 uses a 3.6L twin-turbo flat-six based on the 997 Turbo engine.
-Porsche fitted larger turbochargers with variable turbine geometry (VTG), revised the intercoolers, and retuned the engine management for higher boost pressure.
+The 911 GT2 uses a 3.6L twin-turbo flat-six based on the 997 Turbo engine.
+Porsche fitted larger turbochargers with variable turbine geometry (VTG), revised the intercoolers, retuned the engine management for higher boost pressure, and added features like launch control not available on the 996 GT2.

 |---|---|---|